Statement on Artificial Intelligence

 As a community grounded in making and social responsibility, Pratt is well poised to address the opportunities and challenges presented by emerging artificial intelligence (AI) technologies, starting with the ways we structure and support student work.
 We are committed to an education focused on disciplinary fluency, one of our Institute Learning Goals, where students are skilled in using tools, techniques, and technologies with respect to relevant professional benchmarks, norms, and guidelines and where they gain the historical and cultural knowledge to act as ethical leaders in their field and beyond.

 Generative AI sits among the many tools, techniques, and technologies available to students and professionals—capable of creative use as much as misuse.
-We encourage interested faculty to consider ways of teaching with AI that are consistent with Pratt’s Academic Integrity Policy and its core principles: we do our own work, we are creative, and we give credit where it is due.
-We recognize the complicated landscape of AI tools, many of which mine and share/sell user data and are themselves trained on datasets of questionable integrity.
+We recognize the complicated landscape of AI tools, many of which mine and share/sell user data, are trained on biased datasets, and have significant impacts on the environment.
 At the same time, we also recognize that fluency with AI tools is a growing competency sought by employers and an area of professional development across many industries.

 - How might course assignments be updated, given widely available AI tools?